Javonet/javonet-docs/v2/getting-started/getting-started-dotnet.md

 If Javonet.Clr.Sdk package is used replace it with "using Javonet.Clr.Sdk."

 Javonet needs to be activated first.
 Activation must be called only once at the start-up of an application.
-During the first activation, license server are called and a javonet.lic file is generated.
+More about activation in [Activating Javonet section](/guides/v2/getting-started/activating-javonet.md)

 :::code source="v2/snippets/csharp/common/sampleProgram.cs" ID="Activation":::

-To use other programming technology, [Runtime Context](/guides/v2/foundations/runtime-context.md) of the called technology needs to be created.
+As a second step, [Runtime Context](/guides/v2/foundations/runtime-context.md) of the called technology needs to be created.

-:::code source="v2/snippets/csharp/common/sampleProgram.cs" ID="RuntimeContextCreation":::

 RuntimeContext refers to single instance of the called runtime.
 Once it is created it is used to interact with called runtime.

+:::code source="v2/snippets/csharp/common/sampleProgram.cs" ID="RuntimeContextCreation":::

 The simplest use case is to get from target technology a type from a built-in library: